Skip to content

 Execution Environment

-Scripts execute in a secure sandbox with a 60-second timeout and 64MB memory limit.
-The following libraries and services are available:
+Scripts execute in a secure server-side sandbox with a 60-second timeout and 64MB memory limit.
+Lifecycle script source is bundled by ptkl forge bundle, so write normal TypeScript or JavaScript imports in install.ts and uninstall.ts.

 Error Reporting